🍇

 Flavor Profile

-Tokara reds are built on Cabernet Sauvignon from 400-million-year-old granitic soils at altitude, delivering cassis, dark cherry and plum with graphite, liquorice and fynbos nuance.
-The Reserve Cabernet Sauvignon 2021, Decanter's Best in Show, shows deep purple-black colour with a full-bodied palate of dense fine-grained tannins and a multi-layered finish.
-The Directors Reserve Red adds Merlot, Petit Verdot and Cabernet Franc for additional spice, structure and aromatic complexity.
-Whites from the cool-climate Elgin Highlands vineyard display stony minerality, fresh acidity and purity of fruit; the Directors Reserve White blends Sauvignon Blanc with Semillon for texture and seamless integration.
+Tokara reds are built on Cabernet Sauvignon from 400-million-year-old granitic soils at altitude, delivering cassis, dark cherry, and plum with graphite, liquorice, and fynbos lift.
+The Reserve Cabernet Sauvignon 2021, Decanter's Best in Show, shows a deep purple-black colour with a full-bodied palate, dense fine-grained tannins, and a multi-layered finish.
+The Director's Reserve Red adds Merlot, Petit Verdot, and Cabernet Franc for additional spice, structure, and aromatic complexity.
+Whites from the cool-climate Elgin Highlands vineyard display stony minerality, fresh acidity, and purity of fruit; the Director's Reserve White blends Sauvignon Blanc with Sémillon for texture and a seamless mid-palate.

 Food Pairings

-Reserve Collection Cabernet Sauvignon with roasted rack of lamb or classic beef fillet, matching the wine's structure and graphite notesDirector's Reserve Red with venison, duck confit or aged hard cheeses, where its Merlot and Petit Verdot components add spice and lengthDirector's Reserve White (Sauvignon Blanc and Semillon blend) with pan-roasted line fish, lobster thermidor or mushroom risottoReserve Collection Elgin Sauvignon Blanc with fresh oysters, grilled calamari or herb-crusted white fish reflecting its cool-climate mineralityTelos with Cape Malay-spiced lamb or a simple steak to let the precision and intensity of the single-block Cabernet speak clearlyTokara extra virgin olive oils for a tutored pairing alongside the Premium Collection whites as an aperitif experience
+Reserve Collection Cabernet Sauvignon with roasted rack of lamb or classic beef fillet, matching the wine's structure and graphite notesDirector's Reserve Red with venison, duck confit, or aged hard cheeses, where its Merlot and Petit Verdot components add spice and lengthDirector's Reserve White (Sauvignon Blanc and Sémillon blend) with pan-roasted line fish, lobster thermidor, or mushroom risottoReserve Collection Elgin Sauvignon Blanc with fresh oysters, grilled calamari, or herb-crusted white fish, reflecting its cool-climate mineralityTelos with Cape Malay-spiced lamb or a simple grilled steak to let the precision and intensity of the single-block Cabernet speak clearlyTokara extra virgin olive oils for a tutored pairing alongside the Premium Collection whites as an aperitif experience

 Wines to Try